JonasLeonhard/vps/README.md

 > Website Stack for jonasleonhard.de, to be deployed via a simple docker compose.

-This Project contains all files required for pocketbase backend and next.js frontend
+This Project contains all files required for svelte-kit frontend & tinaCMS backend.

 ## Status